This may sound crazy, but hang in there with me.

 Do you want to know another trick?
 This trick is not so obvious.
 But it is one of the easiest ways to show a character’s situation..

 What would you find in your character’s wallet or purse?
 Have you ever considered rummaging around in your fictional character’s top draw?
 What would you find?

 Each item a character owns shows your reader a little more about that character.

 - Does he own the most up to date electronic gadgets?

 - Is she constantly checking off a list?

 Telling simply supplies the reader with information.
 Showing paints, a more vivid picture of your character, allowing your reader to better visualize them.

 - Instead of saying he’s rich.
 Mention he’s wearing a Rolex watch or diamond stick pin..

-- As An Alternative to saying she loves to travel, let her show photos of exotic places in her wallet or on her walls.
+- As An Alternative to saying she loves to travel, let her show photos of exotic places in her wallet or on the walls of her apartment.

-- As a way of saying she’s fearful have her take a container of mace from her purse or maybe even a small gun.
+- As a way of saying she’s fearful have her remove a container of mace from her purse or maybe even a small gun.